NEJLT/nejlt-website/content/authorinfo/notes.md

 * minor edits (<15% of the content needs to change);
 * accept / polish and accept (<1% needs to change)

-Reviewing takes seven or more weeks, and there are progress updates along the way. <!-- We offer full-blind reviewing; nobody associated with acceptance decisions will see an author name. -->
+NEJLT aims for a rapid review cycle.
+The shortest possible time to a first decision is seven or more weeks, and we will provide a decision within eleven weeks for most manuscripts.
+There are progress updates along the way, visible via the submission site. <!-- We offer full-blind reviewing; nobody associated with acceptance decisions will see an author name. -->

 Journal extensions of prior work are **not** eligible for review.
 NEJLT submissions should be completely original work.
 We try to respect our reviewers' time by asking them to examine and give feedback on work that has not been published before; in return, we hope to provide positive and useful reviews.